Gibson-Joseph/Learn-FastAPI/Readme.md

 alembic current ## Show current DB version alembic history ## Show all migrations (like git log)

-### Redis
+# 🔴 Redis – In-Memory Data Store

+Redis (Remote Dictionary Server) is an open-source, in-memory data structure store used as a database, cache, and message broker.
+It’s extremely fast because it keeps data in memory instead of disk, making it ideal for high-performance backend systems.

-# three simple ways to check whether Redis is running on your system
+## three simple ways to check whether Redis is running on your system

 ## 🧩 Option 1 — Using the Redis CLI